- What other names is Dhea known by?

 - Dosing considerations for Dhea.

-DHEA is used for slowing or reversing aging, improving thinking skills in older people, and slowing the progress of Alzheimer's disease.
+DHEA is taken by mouth for slowing or reversing aging, improving thinking skills in older people, and slowing the progress of Alzheimer's disease.

-Athletes and other people use DHEA to increase muscle mass, strength, and energy.
-But DHEA use is banned by the National Collegiate Athletic Association (NCAA).
+Athletes and other people take DHEA by mouth to improve physical performance.
+But DHEA use is banned by the National Collegiate Athletic Association (NCAA) and Olympic Committee.

-DHEA is used for weight loss, for decreasing the symptoms of menopause, and for boosting the immune system.
+DHEA is taken by mouth for weight loss, decreasing the symptoms of menopause, rheumatoid arthritis, and aging skin.

-People with HIV sometimes use DHEA to ease depression and fatigue.
+People with HIV sometimes take DHEA by mouth to ease depression and fatigue.

-Women who have passed menopause sometimes use DHEA inside the vagina for strengthening the walls of the vagina and for increasing bone mineral density.
+Women sometimes use DHEA inside the vagina for strengthening the walls of the vagina, for increasing bone mineral density, sexual dysfunction, and for a precancerous condition called cervical dysplasia.

 Like many dietary supplements, DHEA has some quality control problems.
 Some products labeled to contain DHEA have been found to contain no DHEA at all, while others contained more than the labeled amount.